acatmore/civility/README.md

 Future plans for this app include: Creating a chore collections and enable text messaging for chore reminders.

-This is a work in progress
+This is a work in progress: currently converting into angular-meteor